 Tutors work year round but schedules do change so be sure to check.
 The current Tutoring Schedule is posted below as well as on student (traditional or ADP) dashboards.
 For your convenience, tutors, subjects, and campus emails are included on the Tutoring Schedule.
 If the posted hours don’t work, you are welcome to email the tutor to check for availability of alternative hours (which are not guaranteed).

 The tutors are students who have been recommended by course professors.
-They choose tutoring because they have a firm grasp of the subject and they like to help others.
+They choose to tutor because they have a firm grasp of the subject and they like to help others.
 Many have struggled through some of the same tough questions they will be answering during the session.

 - Tutor policy